Quadratic Equation Calculator

 $$-3x²+\frac{1}{3}x+6=0$$

-The equation 2x²=0 is also a quadratic equation, with b=0 and c=0.
-However, 2x+3=0 does not represent a quadratic equation since the quadratic term ax² is not found in the equation.
-As shown in the previous examples, the values of A, B, and C can be positive/negative integers or decimals (fractions) such that a≠0.
+The equation 2x²=0 is also a quadratic equation, where b=0 and c=0.
+However, 2x+3=0 is not a quadratic equation because it lacks the quadratic term ax².
+As shown in the examples above, the values of a, b, and c can be positive or negative integers, decimals, or fractions, as long as a≠0.

 Solving Quadratic Equations

-The number of possible solutions to an equation equals the highest exponent value in the equation.
-A quadratic equation can have a maximum of two solutions in this context.
-One way to solve a quadratic function is using the quadratic formula stated in equation (1).
+The number of possible solutions to an algebraic equation equals its highest exponent value.
+Therefore, a quadratic equation can have a maximum of two solutions (also known as roots).
+The most reliable way to solve a quadratic function is by using the quadratic formula, as shown in equation (1):

 $$x₁=\frac{-b+\sqrt{b²-4ac}}{2a}\ \ \ \ \ \ \ ;\ \ \ x₂=\frac{-b-\sqrt{b²-4ac}}{2a}$$ (1)

-You can write the compact form for the quadratic formula as:
+The compact form of the quadratic formula is written as:

 $$x=\frac{-b±\sqrt{b²-4ac}}{2a}$$

-We will provide an example of each case in the Examples section.
+We explore an example of each case in the Examples section below.

-Graphically, on an x-y coordinate plane, where y is a function of x, the reader can visually realize the solution(s) of a quadratic function as the x-coordinate(s) of the points(s) where the function y crosses the x-axis.
+Graphically, on an x-y coordinate plane where y is a function of x, the solutions to a quadratic function are the x-intercepts—the exact x-coordinates where the parabola crosses the x-axis.

 Using the Quadratic Formula Calculator

-The quadratic solver calculator can solve all quadratic equations, regardless of the nature of the solution (real or complex).
-The calculator takes three inputs: the values of A, B, and C. In some cases, the user might have to perform some manipulations to the equation before using the calculator.
+Our quadratic solver calculator can easily compute all quadratic equations, regardless of whether the solutions are real or complex.
+The tool requires three simple inputs: the values of a, b, and c.
+In some cases, you may need to manipulate your equation into the standard form before using the calculator.

 Examples